great-expectations/great_expectations/docs/how_to_guides/configuring_metadata_stores/how_to_configure_a_validation_result_store_in_s3.rst

 1. **Configure** `boto3 <https://github.com/boto/boto3>`_ **to connect to the Amazon S3 bucket where Validation results will be stored.**

+    Instructions on how to set up `boto3 <https://github.com/boto/boto3>`_ with AWS can be found at boto3's `documentation site <https://boto3.amazonaws.com/v1/documentation/api/latest/index.html>`_.

 2. **Identify your Data Context Validations Store**

     Look for the following section in your Data Context's ``great_expectations.yml`` file: